JohnSnowLabs/johnsnowlabs/docs/en/alab/tags_text.md

 ### Information Extraction

 For simple NER related tasks, the configuration just needs the `Text` and `Labels` tags.
+The `Labels` tag provides a set of labels for labeling regions in your tasks.
+Use the `Labels` tag to create a set of labels that can be assigned to identified region and specify the values of labels to assign to regions.
 For example, you have the following JSON to label, as shown below.

 ```bash
 {